sandinmyjoints/equivalency/README.md

   - reasons why the strings differ
-- Equivalency instances can be cloned, making it easy to start with a root equivalency that takes care of universal concerns like Unicode normalization, then derive more specific equivlancies that are tailored to specific cases, like case- or punctuation-sensitivity.
+- Equivalency instances can be cloned, making it easy to start with a root equivalency that takes care of universal concerns like Unicode normalization, then derive more specific equivalencies that are tailored to specific cases, like case- or punctuation-sensitivity.

 Equivalency works in both Node and browsers back as far as IE 11 ([full list